Pope Leo XIV

 Biography of Pope Leo XIV

-Robert Francis Prevost has been known as the new Pope Leo XIV since May 8, 2025, leading the Catholic Church after Pope Francis passed away.
+Robert Francis Prevost became Pope Leo XIV on May 8, 2025, taking leadership of the Catholic Church following the death of Pope Francis.
 Leo XIV became the first American pontiff in history.

 Pope Leo XIV (Robert Francis Prevost), dressed in red, waves his hand in greeting